MicrosoftDocs/entra-docs/docs/identity/saas-apps/icims-tutorial.md

 ### Add permissions to your Entra Application

-In this section, you'll add a permissions to your application to sign in users and read the signed-in users' profiles.
+In this section, you'll add a permission to your application to sign in users and read the signed-in users' profiles.

 1. In the Microsoft Entra admin center, in App registrations, select your application.
 2. From the Overview page of your client application, select **API permissions** > **Add a permission** > **Microsoft Graph**.